ravendb/bootcamp/src/unit2/lesson4/README.md

 a summary operation.

 I strongly recommend you to read this [blog post](https://ayende.com/blog/179938/ravendb-4-0-unsung-heroes-map-reduce).
-Go ahead!
-I will be waiting for you.

 Still confused?
 Let's write some code and make it clearer.

-## Exercise: Your first map-reduce index
+## Exercise: Your First Map-Reduce Index

-I think the best way to learn about Map-Reduce indexes is to write some code.
+The best way to learn about Map-Reduce indexes is to write some code.

-In this first exercise let's perform a very simple task.
+In this first exercise, let's perform a very simple task.
 Let's just count the number of products for each category.

-Again, let's do it using the C# API.
+Let's do it using the C# API.

 ### Step 1: Create a new project and install the latest `RavenDB.Client` package